endlesstravel/Love2dCS/README.md

 Love2dCS currently supports Windows x86.
 The next step will be to support windows x64.
 Linux and OSX temporarily was not supported.

-Physics module temporary not support.
+Physics module temporarily not support.

 Feature
 ---